 * * *

-A surprising call, indeed, received during a surprising time.
+A surprising call received during a surprising time.
 I had just tendered my resignation, due to many reasons, but mostly I felt a strong, clear Divine guidance to do so.
 There were practical reasons, additionally.
-I had no job to move into at present, but felt a Call for rest, spiritual retreat, and preparation for relocation.
+I had no job to move into, but felt a Call for rest, spiritual retreat, and preparation for relocation.
 My last earthly parent had died.
-Also, I had moved, partly due to a flooding, three times in recent months.
-I had worked many hours overtime for two years, much too many for my health to continue to sustain it.
+Also, I had recently moved, partly due to a flooding, three times in recent months.
+I had worked many hours overtime for two years, much too many for my body healthily to continue to sustain it.
 And all this while working with death and dying.
 So, entering this in-between time, what confirmations would I receive affirming I was hearing well and moving in the right direction?
 After all, I had "misheard" before.
 One such, of other, confirmations I share here; so, ... and the message is about so much more than the transition I was entering into.

 * * *

 A phone call came from an RN of a shared patient.
 The patient was nearing transition toward death.
 This patient I had visited one time.
 Initially, the family and patient had declined a visit.
 On the requested visit, after sharing with family first, while the patient rested in her bedroom on the bed, I sat beside the patient.
 She shared about dying and, also, her faith in her God.
-I provided a safe space for her, affirming and reassuring.
+I provided safe space for her to share whatever she wanted, affirming and reassuring her.
 Near the end, after some forty-five minutes, she asked for prayer.
-I placed a hand on her arm and prayed, while she rested eyes-closed.
+I placed a hand on her arm and prayed, she rested eyes-closed.
 What I immediately sensed was a powerful sense of presence covering her and a felt-presence hovering to her left.

 Now, back to that surprising call that began this musing...
 The family and patient requested to see me again.
 What was most surprising followed.
 The RN called informing me the patient, now in pronounced mental confusion, surprised her by having a break in the confusion, saying, "I love Chaplain Brian!"
 The nurse was alarmed that such clarity could arise from such marked confusion.
 I was amazed one visit had left such an impression.

 I received this as one of the confirmations that the apparently crazy thing of leaving work for a time was a move in the right direction.
-I felt Grace confirming I had a gift at connecting and comforting through a quiet, contemplative presence.
+I felt Grace confirming I had a gift at connecting and comforting through a quiet, contemplative presence, or being-with in safe, nonjudgmental sharing.
 This was likely prepared for by the intense spiritual practice engaged many years.
 I took this moment as Spirit affirming that gift would be used in another place, in time.
 I was not moving away from something as much as moving toward something ~ indeed, no one at the company had wanted me to leave, and I had been offered new opportunities at the company to remain.
 But, I had learned, I am not in charge of my life ~ even to say my is misleading.

 * * *